fahlstrm/pattern-adminweb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

-## Development server
+## Run the server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding